Allium/WithoutHeadOrFoot/_posts/2016-01-16-Musical-Composition-Ideas.md

 tags:	[music, whimsy]
 ---

-The only performance hidden from the audience is that of the conductor.
+The performance hidden from the audience is regrettably that of the conductor.

 #### Too Much Sound Makes The Baby Go Deaf